Traumatic Diaphragm Repair

 Charting Tips

-- State timing (acute vs. delayed), as this determines CPT code selection (39540 vs. 39541)
+- State whether presentation is acute (identified at index hospitalization) vs. delayed/chronic (missed at initial presentation, diagnosed at separate admission), as this determines CPT code selection (39540 vs. 39541).

 Billing Tips

 - 90-day global: pulmonary complications, pleural effusion management, and wound care are bundled.
 Return to OR for recurrence within 90 days uses modifier -78.
+Note: CPT 2027 will introduce approach-specific codes for diaphragm repair (laparotomy vs. thoracotomy vs. laparoscopy); track this for future updates.